galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank-IVT.md

 ### Imports
 The code starts off with some imports, and these are largely divided into three broad categories:

-* Interface and class definitions of Galasa managers, such as `HttpClient`, `IHttpClient` and the `zos3270` manager imports and their related exceptions.
+* Interface and class definitions of Galasa Managers, such as `HttpClient`, `IHttpClient` and the `zos3270` Manager imports and their related exceptions.
 * Application (SimBank) related imports - `Account`, `IAccount` and so on.
 * Some standard Java imports such as `java.io.IOException` and `java.math.BigDecimal`.